Riley-Py/UWaterloo-Work/SCI 238/Chapter 4 - Making Sense of the Universe (Understanding Motion, Energy, Gravity)/Physical Laws.md

 1. An object moves at constant [[Motion, Energy, Gravity|velocity]] unless a net force acts to change its speed or direction
 2. Force = mass x acceleration (or Force = rate of change in momentum)
 3. For every force, there is always an *equal* and *opposite* reaction force

+# Conservation Laws in Astronomy

+## Conservation of Momentum and Conservation of Angular Momentum

+##